ciberkleid/spring-cli-dapr-catalog/README.md

 # spring-cli-dapr-catalog

 This README explains how to:
-1. Install the spring CLI
+1. SETUP: Install the spring CLI
-2. Use the spring CLI to create projects from git repos
+2. OPTION 1: Use the spring CLI to create projects from git repos
-3. Use the spring CLI to create projects from catalogs
-4. [COMING SOON] Use the spring CLI to add functionality to an existing app
+3. OPTION 2: Use the spring CLI to create projects from catalogs and to add functionality to an existing app

-## 1. Install the Spring CLI
+## 1. SETUP: Install the Spring CLI

 #### Get the spring CLI (build from new to get the most recent code):
 > Note: Replace `<YOUR_CURRENT_DIR>` with the proper value below.